zkanda/zkanda.github.io/content/tech/5-installing-python-packages-directly-from-github-using-pip.md

 Your package is now installed.

-I'm surprised how easy it is to do it, should anyone needed it, hope this can help you.
+I'm surprised how easy it is to do it, should anyone need it, I hope this can help you.